robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 `ROBOT_LIBRARY_VERSION` does not exist, information is tried to be read from `__version__` attribute.
 These attributes must be class or module attributes, depending whether the library is implemented as a class or a module.
-For Java libraries the version attribute must be declared as `static final`.

 An example Python module using `__version__`: